-8. More information about taking part
+(8. More information about taking part

-If you are interested in the study, please contact Prof Clarke, the doctor responsible for the study in the UK, who will then share more information with you on the study, including, should you wish to, the full Information Sheet that details the whole study.
+If you are interested in the study, please contact Dr Mary Norton (San Francisco) or Dr Dorothy Grange (St Louis), the doctors responsible for the study in the US, who will then share more information with you on the study, including, should you wish to, the full Information Sheet that details the whole study.